Reform UK: Scottish Parliament

-On 11 January 2021 Michelle Ballantyne, the MSP for South Scotland, joined Reform UK.
+On 11 January 2021, Michelle Ballantyne, an MSP for South Scotland, joined Reform UK.
 She first sat as a Conservative but left the party in 2020.
 Ballantyne continued to sit with the party until the 2021 Scottish Parliament election in May, when she lost her seat to a candidate from the Scottish Conservatives.
 She resigned as the party's leader in Scotland in February 2022.

-On 27 August 2025, Graham Simpson, the MSP for Central Scotland, defected from the Conservatives and joined Reform.
+On 27 August 2025, Graham Simpson, an MSP for Central Scotland, defected from the Conservatives and joined Reform.

+On 7 May 2026, in the 2026 Scottish Parliament election, Reform UK became the joint-second largest party in the Scottish Parliament, tied with Scottish Labour and behind the Scottish National Party, with 17 of the 129 seats up for election.

 Police and crime commissioners

-On 4 August 2025, Rupert Matthews, the Leicestershire Police and Crime Commissioner and former MEP for East Midlands, defected from the Conservatives and joined Reform.
+On 4 August 2025, Rupert Matthews, the Leicestershire Police and Crime Commissioner and a former MEP for East Midlands, defected from the Conservatives and joined Reform.

+In July 2026, Reform candidate Colin Sutton won the 2026 Norfolk Police and Crime Commissioner by-election, gaining the seat from Labour.